 If you sense anything wrong with your vagina--for instance, it feels uncomfortable, painful, or simply different--see your doctor and ask them to test you.
 It’s vital that you get the proper treatment for your vaginal infection right away; left untreated, many vaginal conditions can spread to other organs and cause long-term damage to your body.

-However, the good news is that it does not mean your partner is cheating on you--so don’t break up with them over this (unless you wanted to anyway!).
+However, the good news is that it does not mean your partner is cheating on you (you can actually get BV from the same partner)--so don’t break up with them over this (unless you wanted to anyway!).

 - Koumans, E. H., Sternberg, M., Bruce, C., McQuillan, G., Kendrick, J., Sutton, M., & Markowitz, L. E. (2007).
 The prevalence of bacterial vaginosis in the United States, 2001–2004; associations with symptoms, sexual behaviors, and reproductive health.
 Sexually transmitted diseases, 34(11), 864-869. https://doi.org/10.1097/OLQ.0b013e318074e565

 - Cleveland Clinic (2018).
 Vaginitis: Causes, symptoms, treatments & prevention. https://my.clevelandclinic.org/health/diseases/9131-vaginitis